BlueBrain/CoreNeuron/README.md

 #### GPU enabled build is failing with inlining related errors, what to do?

-If there are large functions / procedures in MOD file that are not inlined by compiler, you may need to pass additional C++ flags to PGI compiler.
+If there are large functions / procedures in the MOD file that are not inlined by the compiler, you may need to pass additional C++ flags to PGI compiler.
 You can try:

 ```
 cmake .. -DCMAKE_CXX_FLAGS="-O2 -Minline=size:1000,levels:100,totalsize:40000,maxsize:4000" \